Splicing knot complements and bordered Floer homology: Future Directions

 We conclude by discussing the prospects for generalizing Theorem \ref{thm:main} to manifolds obtained by splicing knots in arbitrary homology spheres, which would prove Conjecture \ref{conj:torus}.
 If $K$ is a knot in a homology sphere $Y$, the proof of Theorem \ref{thm:cfkcfd} given in \cite{LOTBordered} can be adapted to give a description of $\CFD(X_K)$ in terms of $\CFKm(Y,K)$, with multiple unstable chains when $Y$ is not an L-space.
 However, the structure of the unstable chains depends on the isomorphism induced on homology by a certain chain homotopy equivalence

 that arises in the course of the proof, and this isomorphism is not \emph{a priori} determined merely by $\CFKm(X,K)$.
 Furthermore, even though $(C^h, \partial^h)$ and $(C^v, \partial^v)$ are filtered chain homotopy equivalent, the map $J$ need not be a filtered chain homotopy equivalence.
-In particular, an unstable chain may connect a horizontal generator $\eta_0$ and a vertical generator $\xi_0$ with $A(\eta_0) \ne -A(\xi_0)$.
+In particular, an unstable chain may connect a horizontal generator $\eta_0$ and a vertical generator $\xi_0$ with the property that $A(\eta_0) \ne -A(\xi_0)$.

 As a result, Propositions \ref{prop:BK-D} through \ref{prop:VK-A} no longer hold when $Y$ is not an L-space.
-For example, let $Y$ be the manifold obtained by $+1$ surgery on $L$ (i.e., the Brieskorn sphere $-\Sigma(2,3,7)$), and let $K$ be the core of the surgery torus.
-Note that $X_K = X_L$, but the parametrization $\phi_K$ differs from $\phi_L$ by a longitudinal Dehn twist.
+For example, let $Y$ be the manifold obtained by $+1$ surgery on the left-handed trefoil $L$ (i.e., the Brieskorn sphere $-\Sigma(2,3,7)$), and let $K$ be the core of the surgery torus.
+Note that $X_K = X_L$ as smooth manifolds with boundary, but the parametrization $\phi_K$ differs from $\phi_L$ by a longitudinal Dehn twist.
 Thus,

 where $\CFDA(\tau_\lambda^{-1})$ is one of the Dehn twist bimodules computed in \cite[Section 10.2]{LOTBimodules}.
 By evaluating this tensor product and simplifying, the reader may verify that $\CFD(X_K, \phi_K)$ has the following form: